benjohnde/NanoidSwift/README.md

 ### Installation

-LogSwifty can be installed using [Carthage](https://github.com/Carthage/Carthage).
-After installing Carthage just add LogSwifty to your Cartfile as follows:
+Nanoid can be installed using [Carthage](https://github.com/Carthage/Carthage).
+After installing Carthage just add Nanoid to your Cartfile as follows:

 ```ruby
 github "benjohnde/NanoidSwift" ~> 0.1